Rabnail/Solana-Raydium-Volume-Bot-V2/README.md

 <b>Solana raydium volume bot v2</b>, the upgrade of solana raydium volume bot v1, is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell <b>volume swap</b> transactions simultaneously on the Raydium platform to increase volume.
 It leverages Solana's blockchain technology to perform these operations efficiently.

 ## 🔧 Last Version's Demerits
+- ❌ **No JITO mode**: Jito mode was not there to make transaction speed higher.
 - ❌ **Repetitive buy and sell with one wallet**: The last version of the Raydium Volume Bot used fixed wallets, so it was apparent on DexScreener that some wallets performed repetitive buy and sell actions.
 - ❌ **No increase in the number of makers**: It didn't increase the number of pool makers, only the volume.
 - ❌ **Gathering token instead of SOL**: When gathering, if there were tokens left, it didn't sell them before gathering.
 Instead, it just gathered tokens to the main wallet.